visgl/deck.gl/dev-docs/RFCs/v7.x/shadow-for-directional-lights.md

 ## Proposal
 ### API
-`ShadowEffect` class is the public interface to create shadow effects, it has two params.
+`LightWithShadowEffect` class is the public interface to create shadow effects, it extends from LightingEffect and has one param.
-* `lights`(Object): collection of directional light sources
+* `lights`(Object): collection of light sources

-* `shadowColor`(Array): RGBA color for shadow rendering
+New layer prop

-`ShadowExtension` class is the public interface to interact with layers, inject GLSL code to layer shaders.
+`enableShadow`(Boolean): when this prop is true, layer casts and renders shadows

 ### Example
 ```js